 For more information about these professional volunteer positions, contact Carrie.Sherman@staff.azbar.org or call 602.340.7201.

-• Per policy, applicants must be Active Members of, and in good standing with, the State Bar of Arizona.
-Judicial, retired, and inactive members are welcome to apply but must change their membership to “active” in order to be eligible.
+Criteria/Qualifications: Applicants must be Active Members of, and in good standing with, the State Bar of Arizona and reside in the City of Phoenix.
+Per policy, judicial, retired, and inactive members are welcome to apply but must change their membership to “active” in order to be eligible.
+JSAB members serve without salary or compensation.